 Treatment Foster Care is a powerful and unique model of care that provides youth with the best elements of traditional foster care and residential treatment.
 AK Child & Family has Treatment Foster Homes throughout the greater Anchorage community, to support the diverse needs of the Youth in our care.
 Treatment Foster Programs provide clinically proven, cost-effective, individualized, and intensive treatment for youth.

-Youth in AK Child & Family Treatment Foster Homes range in age from 3 to 21 and come from a variety of backgrounds.
+Youth in AK Child & Family Treatment Foster Homes range in age from 3 to 21 and come from a variety of backgrounds, family circumstances, cultures, and parts of Alaska.
 The average age of all youth in our services is 14.
-Homes may host between one and three foster children, and may provide temporary respite care for other youth.
+Homes may become licensed to foster between one and three youth, and may provide temporary respite care for other youth in our services.
 Each youth is assigned a Case Manager, who meets with youth and their Treatment Parent(s) 2 to 4 times per month.
 Case Managers write treatment plans based on youth’s needs.
 Treatment Parents work with youth on a daily basis to meet the goals of their treatment plans.

 What are the expectations of Treatment Parents?

 Treatment Parents complete daily progress notes documenting youth’s behaviors and progress, transport youth to appointments as necessary, conduct monthly fire drills, have their own transportation, and have a flexible schedule.
 Treatment Foster Parents work as a member of an interdisciplinary team and interact positively with primary families.
 Parents need to have the ability to be flexible in their parenting style in order to meet the individual needs of each youth placed.